themesberg/flowbite-svelte/src/routes/buttons/index.md

 <Htwo label="Colored shadows" />

-<p>These beautiful button elements with color shadows can be used since the release of Tailwind v3.0.</p>
+These beautiful button elements with color shadows can be used since the release of Tailwind v3.0.

 <ExampleDiv class="flex flex-wrap items-center gap-2">
   <Button shadow="blue" gradient color="blue">Blue</Button>